tardate/LittleCodingKata/README.md

-# 416 Little Coding Katas
+# 417 Little Coding Katas

-> Latest addition :sparkles: [Claude](./ai/claude) - A quick introduction to Claude and Claude Code; using ollama to swap models (including local models); and building a simple Chinese-English flashcard app as an example.
+> Latest addition :sparkles: [About Lua](./lua/about) - An overview of the Lua programming language, its features, and ecosystem.
+Includes setting up and running on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about